christianlund2/battleship/README.md

 ![Results Page Image](./assets/images/results-page.png)

 ## Features Left to Implement
-* A future feature I would like to add is an option for the user to select the position of their own ships on the grid.
+* A future feature I would like to add is an option for the user to select the position of their own ships on the grid, as well as the size of the game grid.

 ## Testing
 * This project was primarily built in Google Chrome but also in Firefox.
 It was tested in Microsoft Edge, Firefox and Safari browsers.